GeoscienceAustralia/ISO19115-profile/README.md

 * **Service Type (serviceType)**
 * **Protocol (protocol)**

 The srv:serviceType/gco:ScopedName element in ISO 19115-3 instance documents must include the codeScope attribute indicating the GA Profile gapSV_ServiceTypeCode codelist.
 Text values for the element must conform to the identifiers in the gapSV_ServiceTypeCode codelist.
-For Example:
+For example:
 ``` xml
   <srv:serviceType>
     <gco:ScopedName codeSpace="http://pid.geoscience.gov.au/def/schema/ga/ISO19115-3-2016/codelist/ga_profile_codelists.xml#gapSV_ServiceTypeCode">OGC:WMS</gco:ScopedName>
   </srv:serviceType>
 ```

 The cit:protocol/gco:CharacterString element in ISO 19115-3 instance documents must be soft-typed to the gco:CodeType type so that the codeSpace attribute can be included.
 The codeScope attribute must then be set to indicate the GA Profile gapCI_ProtocolTypeCode codelist, and text values for the element must conform to the identifiers in the gapCI_ProtocolTypeCode codelist.
-For Example:
+For example:
 ``` xml
   <cit:protocol>
    <gco:CharacterString xsi:type="gco:CodeType" codeSpace="http://pid.geoscience.gov.au/def/schema/ga/ISO19115-3-2016/codelist/ga_profile_codelists.xml#gapCI_ProtocolTypeCode">OGC:WMS</gco:CharacterString>